China Studies in Beijing

 - How much does the program cost?

-Each participant will receive a travel stipend and a living stipend to cover the costs of the visas, flights, lodging, meals, and incidentals.
-FSI will also cover the Cardinal care insurance coverage for all participants.
+Each participant will receive a travel stipend and sufficient living stipend to live in Beijing.
+The exact amount will be decided upon pending final university approval.
 Participants will need to pay the standard tuition as they will be enrolled in credit-bearing Stanford courses at SCPKU.

 - When can I apply?